 WHERE YOU CAN FIND ADDITIONAL INFORMATION

 The SEC allows us to incorporate by reference the information we file with it, which means that we can disclose important information to you by referring you to those documents.
-Any statement contained in a document incorporated by reference herein shall be deemed to be modified or superseded for purposes of this prospectus to the extent that a statement contained herein modifies or supersedes such statement.
-Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus.
+The information incorporated by reference is considered to be part of this prospectus.
 This prospectus incorporates by reference our documents listed below:

 |●||the description of our Ordinary Shares contained in our registration statement on Form 8-A (No. 001-38544) filed with the SEC pursuant to Section 12(b) of the Exchange Act.|

 We will provide to each person, including any beneficial owner, to whom a prospectus is delivered, a copy of any or all of the reports or documents that have been incorporated by reference in the prospectus contained in the registration statement not delivered with the prospectus.
 We will provide these reports or documents upon written or oral request at no cost to the requester.
-Requests for such documents should be made to Naked Brand Group Limited, Attn: Mr. Justin Davis-Rice, c/o Bendon Limited, Building 7C, Huntley Street, Alexandria, NSW 2015, Australia.
-Such documents may also be accessed free of charge on our website at http://www.bendon.com.
+Requests for such documents should be made to Naked Brand Group Limited, Attn: Mr. Justin Davis-Rice, c/o Bendon Limited, 8 Airpark Drive, Airport Oaks, Auckland 2022, New Zealand.
+Such documents may also be accessed free of charge on our website at www.nakedbrands.com.

 NAKED BRAND GROUP LIMITED